SteelDiamond/Non-Political-RSS-Feeds/README.md

 ☠️ RSS Feeds Very hard to find or requires a 3rd party

 ##### 3. Filtering - How much can you fine tune what you are looking for.

 This should be a standard feature since just about every CMS/Blog software supports the automatic generation of RSS feeds, and in the case of Wordpress, you can even get it down to the tag level.
+There should be no reason why I cannot fine tune what I want.

+Furthermore I should not have to use a third party service to do this.
+I am sure Wordpress Plugins exist.
+There should be no reason why I cannot append something like **?include=Food&exclude=SomePoliticalTag** to the end of a URL.

 ✅ RSS feed offers many filtering options